Maia-DAO/ecosystem-docs/versioned_docs/version-Ulysses/overview/unified-liquidity/01-ulysses-unified-tokens.md

 ### Trading and Liquidity Provision

 Users can harness the power of Ulysses Unified Tokens for both trading and offering liquidity to other pools.
-For example, imagine trading your Ulysses Unified Token for another asset on the Binance Smart Chain using Uniswap V3.
-Additionally, these tokens can be used to introduce liquidity to an Arbitrum pool directly from Optimism.
+For example, you can trade your Ulysses Unified Token for another asset on the Binance Smart Chain using Uniswap V3.
+Additionally, these tokens can be used to introduce liquidity to an Arbitrum pool directly from Optimism or any other supported chain.

-Users can harness the power of Ulysses Unified Tokens for both trading and offering liquidity to other pools.
-For instance, users can swap or add liquidity with their Ulysses Unified Token using Arbitrum's Uniswap V3 from Optimism, or any other chain.

 ### Building Blocks for Other Applications